Psychiatric Nursing Careers

 The mental health industry has come a long way in the last century, and thank goodness.
 Where once this was one of the most underserved sectors in all of medicine, we now have a range of diagnosis tools, therapies, and institutions specially designated to help the mentally ill.

-However, some patients still receive less than adequate mental health care, because the industry is understaffed.
-This is evidenced by skyrocketing job growth in the field as health care organizations are hiring at a rapid pace to fill the void.
-If you think this might be the career for you, don’t wait any longer to get started.
+However, some patients still receive less than adequate mental health care, due to lack of accessibility and limited resources.
+If you think this might be the career for you, it's a great time to get started.

 First, though, it’s smart to learn a little more about the industry as a whole.
 Let’s talk about psychiatric nurses are and what they do, challenges they face, money and job opportunities, required education and more.
 Only once you have a well-rounded picture of the industry and your potential place within it, you can make the best decision for your career and future.